Megha849/HygieiaDocs/pages/product1/widget_view.md

 Hygieia displays the following details in the Deploy widget:

 - Application deployment date
-- List of all enviroments deployed for the application
+- List of all environments deployed for the application
 - Last updated date for each environment
 - Number of servers up or down in each environment

-Click an application environment to view additional artifact details from your application deployment tool, incluing:
+Click an application environment to view additional artifact details from your application deployment tool, including:

 - Last updated date of the selected application environment
 - Deployment date for the artifact
-- Version Num of the artifact
+- Version Number of the artifact
 - Server name
 - server status (up or down)

-Click 'View in <deployment tool name>' to view the application enviroment details in the deployment tool.
+Click 'View in [deployment tool name]' to view the application environment details in the deployment tool.

 ### Configure Monitor Widget